Skip to Main Content

 Finding Public Opinion Research

-Pew Global Attitudes Project - United States
+Pew Global Attitudes Project - United States This link opens in a new window

 The Pew Research Center’s Global Attitudes Project conducts public opinion surveys around the world on a broad array of subjects ranging from people’s assessments of their own lives to their views about the current state of the world and important issues of the day.